 Step 1: Write Down Your Tasks

-The best way around this is to involve the team in constructing the list of tasks.
+The best way around this is to involve the team.
 You could start off the list with everything that you know needs to be included (like all the broader project management activities such as risk management meetings and key reporting dates).
 Then get the team together to add to it.

 Use their specialist knowledge to ensure that every element of the project is comprehensively planned.
 You may find it easier to do this with a few short meetings over a couple of days to allow people to reflect on what needs to be done.
 It’s amazing what you’ll remember on the commute home, so plan in some time to update the project schedule before it is finalized.